fossasia/knitting.fossasia.org/README.md

 Knitlib features a plugin system for knitting machines and implements an API to control machines' operation, knitting jobs and knitting patterns.
 The software is based on Python.
 There also is a Web API.
-Among the primary tasks is to develop plugins based on this solution to add support for more machines.You can
+Among the primary tasks is to develop plugins based on this solution to add support for more machines.
+You can

 - read about the [Exception handler in KnitLib][knitlib-blog-exception-handler].
 - read about the [Knitting machine abstractions for Knitlib][[knitlib-blog-machine-abstraction].